 - Passport style face photo with a white background, sized at 3 cm width X 4 cm height, maximum size of 300 kb jpg file for online application.

 After receiving the online visa approval, if doing this in Colombia, you need to travel to Bogotá to get the visa in your passport.
+And if an interview is required you will be notified.

 Visas in Colombia are issued at the Ministerio de Relaciones Exteriores office in Bogotá.
 This is located at Avenida 19 # 98-03, Torre 100 Building, 3rd Floor.
 It’s open from 7:30am until noon.